skottchen/odin-recipes/README.md

-This project is a basic recipe website built using HTML.
+Basic recipe website built using HTML from [The Odin Project](https://www.theodinproject.com/lessons/foundations-recipes).
 The skills that I will demonstrate with this project are HTML and Git.